A quick guide to German elections – DW – 12/27/2024

 The first vote, for a direct candidate running in the respective electoral district, determines half of the parliament's total composition, ensuring that each district is represented.

-From 2025, the number of seats in parliament are limited to 630 seats.
+From 2025, the number of seats in parliament will be limited to 630 seats.
 A reform to the election system was introduced in 2024, doing away with provisions that made the number of lawmakers balloon as the size of parties shrank.
 This reform was partially overturned by the top court.

 The electorate

 Around 61 million of Germany's 83 million population are eligible to vote.
 These are German nationals aged 18 and over.
-If they have lived in the country for at least the past three months, they can vote in Germany, German nationals who live abroad can vote in the German embassy of their country of residence.
+If they have lived in the country for at least three consecutive months in the last 25 years, German nationals who live abroad can vote in the German embassy of their country of residence, or by post.

 The right to vote may be revoked by a court for individuals who committed certain political crimes — like espionage and disclosure of state secrets — but under no circumstances in the case of crimes such as murder, manslaughter and serious sexual abuse of children.